 Mentoring is a critical component of career development and training at DF/HCC.
-The Initiative to Eliminate Cancer Disparities (IECD) helps to facilitate mentoring in both directions.
+The Initiative to Eliminate Cancer Disparities (IECD) helps to facilitate opportunities for mentoring.

 Using evidence based curriculum provided by NIH-supported National Research Mentoring Network (NRMN)* we offer training for mentors working with undergraduates and high school students on short-term research projects across the DF/HCC Community.
 The curriculum is based on the Entering Mentoring series from the Center for Improvement of Mentored Research Experiences (CIMER) and consists of monthly sessions that will include but are not limited to training in the following areas:

 - Aligning expectations and maintaining effective communication